Introduced species

 1. DISTRIBUTION

-The Asion ladybird is an invasive species that has been introduced in 1996 as a biological control species to defeat aphids in greenhouses, and in fields of lettuce and arboriculture [3].
-The reasoning was that the species could not survive the Dutch winters, but in 2002 it was first observed ‘in the wild’ [3].
-According to [Cuppen et al., 2004] [3] it is probable that the species entered our country through Belgium where it was introduced earlier.
+The Asian ladybird is an invasive species that has been introduced in 1996 as a biological control species to defeat aphids in greenhouses, and in fields of lettuce and arboriculture [Cuppen et al. 2004].
+The reasoning was that the species could not survive the Dutch winters, but in 2002 it was first observed ‘in the wild’ [Cuppen et al. 2004].
+According to Cuppen [Cuppen et al. 2004] it is probable that the species entered our country through Belgium where it was introduced earlier.

-It is now one of the most abundant species of ladybird in the Netherlands and a threat to indiginous species.
-This is also true for most European countries in the area bordered by Great brittain in the west, Denmark in the north, France and Italy in the south and Czech republic in the east.
-In southern countries like Spain, Portugal and Greece the species has been found but up to 2008 there was no sign of domestication yet [6].
+It is now one of the most abundant species of ladybird in the Netherlands and a threat to indigenous species.
+This is also true for most European countries in the area bordered by Great Brittain in the west, Denmark in the north, France and Italy in the south and Czech republic in the east.
+In southern countries like Spain, Portugal and Greece the species has been found but up to 2008 there was no sign of domestication yet [Brown et al. 2008].
 I didn’t find more recent data on this.

 Asian ladybird